 The Legal Services Commission has a board of management made up of five Commissioners who determine policy and hear appeals from persons who have been refused legal aid.

 The day-to-day operations of the Commission are carried out under the supervision of the Director.
-The organisation employs approximately 190 staff across seven offices in South Australia.
+The organisation employs approximately 190 staff across six offices in South Australia.
 The head office is at 159 Gawler Place, Adelaide, and there are metropolitan offices located at Elizabeth, Port Adelaide and Noarlunga, and regional offices at Whyalla and Port Augusta.

 Legal assistance is provided through two programs - the Representation Program and the Access Services Program.
 These two service delivery programs are supported by a Support Services Program.